MartinThoma/MartinThoma.github.io/_posts/2012-08-27-how-to-reverse-engineer-a-function.md

 I am currently improving many articles on Wikipedia as a preparation for some math exams.
 And I recently started to create images with LaTeX / TikZ.

 Today, I've found <a href="http://commons.wikimedia.org/wiki/File:Intermediatevaluetheorem.png">this image</a> in the article about the Intermediate value theorem:
-{% caption align="aligncenter" width="327" caption="Pixel-image of a function from Wikipedia" url="../images/2012/08/Intermediatevaluetheorem.png" alt="Pixel-image of a function from Wikipedia" title="Pixel-image of a function from Wikipedia" height="266" class="size-full wp-image-42411" %}
+{% caption align="aligncenter" width="327" caption="Pixel-image of a function from Wikipedia" url="../images/2012/08/Intermediatevaluetheorem.png" alt="Pixel-image of a function from Wikipedia"  height="266" class="size-full wp-image-42411" %}

 <h2>Get special points</h2>
 As a first step, you should open the image with <a href="http://en.wikipedia.org/wiki/GIMP">GIMP</a> (or any other editor of your choice) and find the pixel-coordinates of special points:
-{% caption align="aligncenter" width="512" caption="Cubic function in GIMP" url="../images/2012/08/function-in-gimp.png" alt="Cubic function in GIMP" title="Cubic function in GIMP" height="391" class="size-full wp-image-42441" %}
+{% caption align="aligncenter" width="512" caption="Cubic function in GIMP" url="../images/2012/08/function-in-gimp.png" alt="Cubic function in GIMP"  height="391" class="size-full wp-image-42441" %}

 <del datetime="2012-08-30T08:36:40+00:00">This function has a maximum at (123 | 105) and a minimum at (172 | 218)</del> ... well, thats not correct.
 Note that the axis of GIMP starts at the upper left.
 So the y-axis is wrong.

 I have cropped and flipped the image vertically.
 Now you can read the minimum / maximum coordinates with GIMP:

-{% caption align="aligncenter" width="512" caption="Cubic function cropped and flipped vertically" url="../images/2012/08/gimp-function-cropped-flipped.png" alt="Cubic function cropped and flipped vertically" title="Cubic function cropped and flipped vertically" height="507" class="size-full wp-image-42631" %}
+{% caption align="aligncenter" width="512" caption="Cubic function cropped and flipped vertically" url="../images/2012/08/gimp-function-cropped-flipped.png" alt="Cubic function cropped and flipped vertically"  height="507" class="size-full wp-image-42631" %}

 The local maximum is at (79 | 133) and the local minimum is at (131 | 20).